evmin/camel-kubernetes-demo/reference/01_how.md

 The foundation of the blueprint is pretty generic.
 Any JVM based application can be deployed to GKE in this manner - ourselves we have been using it for both Apache Camel and Clojure based solutions.

-The source code for the demo is available at GitHub and includes the detailed instructions on:
+The source code is available at [GitHub](https://github.com/evmin/camel-kubernetes-demo) and includes the detailed instructions on:

 * How to set up the Google Kubernetes Engine cluster
 * How to set up the tooling and/or use Google Cloud Shell